Feyerabend/cc/ch06/sec6.4.2/README.md

-which involves posing clarifying questions rather than delivering abrupt judgments, distinguishing between personal lack of comprehension and actual flaws in the work, and acknowledging that any confusion experienced by the reader constitutes a legitimate defect in itself—even if the code functions correctly on a technical level.
+which involves posing clarifying questions rather than delivering abrupt judgments, distinguishing between personal lack of comprehension and actual flaws in the work, and acknowledging that any confusion experienced by the reader constitutes a legitimate defect in itself--even if the code functions correctly on a technical level.
 This shift can transform reviews into more collaborative and constructive exchanges.

 *One striking difference is tone.*

 In the humanities:
-- Critique is often dialogical
+- Critique is often *dialogical*
-- Multiple interpretations can coexist
+- Multiple interpretations can *coexist*
-- Disagreement is expected and explored
+- Disagreement is *expected and explored*

 In many engineering cultures:
 - Reviews drift toward adversarial correctness checking